sagemath/sage-archive-2023-02-01/CODE_OF_CONDUCT.md

 # Code of Conduct #

-as voted on ending November 24, 2014
+Approved by the Sage community by a vote which ended on November 24, 2014

 The Sage community is comprised of an international mixture of mathematicians, computer scientists, engineers, researchers, teachers,